 Which .22 Rifle Should you Buy?

-There are a lot of really good rifles out there, but if I could only choose one, it would have to be the Ruger 10/22 and here’s why:
+There are a lot of really good rifles out there, but if I can only choose one, it should be the Ruger 10/22 and here’s why:

 - The Ruger 10/22 is probably the most popular rifle on the market.
 If the SHTF, having this gun could come in handy if you have to barter for parts.
 It’s going to be a lot easier to find parts for guns that are popular.